 - Experience working with diverse stakeholders and building consensus

-- Experience working on climate policy at the local or state level is desired
+- Experience working on public policy at the local or state level is desired

 - Strong research and writing skills with the ability to accurately interpret data and write concisely

 - Demonstrated experience performing comparable duties

 - Professional certifications and/or credentials Design Accredited Professional credential, are desired